-We wish to inform you that the results of your recent [mammogram or breast ultrasound or breast MRI] shows no sign of breast cancer.
-However, the area of concern in your breast that prompted this exam should be further evaluated by your physician or other health care provider.
-He/she will determine the necessary follow-up at that time.
+We are pleased to let you know that the results of your recent [mammogram or breast ultrasound or breast MRI] shows no sign of breast cancer.

 Even though mammograms are the best method we have for early detection, not all cancers are found with mammograms.
 If you feel a lump or have any other reasons for concern, you should tell your health care provider.